fabric8io/fabric8/docs/springBootContainer.md

 #### Reading Spring properties from the Process Registry

-After you add `process-spring-boot-registry` jar to its classpath, `ProcessRegistry` will be used to resolve Spring properties.
+After you add `process-spring-boot-registry` jar to the classpath of your application, `ProcessRegistry` will be used to resolve Spring properties.

     @Value("service.invoicing.url")
     String host;